unicef/publicgoods-toolkit/appendix-examples.md

 # Appendix: Examples

-This appendix provides brief summaries of a few open projects -- largely open source projects -- that exemplify a topic or recommendation covered in this paper, or that were interesting projects and products in some way.
+This appendix provides brief summaries of a few open projects -- largely open-source projects -- that exemplify a topic or recommendation covered in this paper, or that were interesting projects and products in some way.
 Not all are DPGs.